 Assistance on the Ground Is Essential

-Working in a complex environment, especially one with which the researcher has not previously been familiar, can be a difficult and disorienting factor.
+Working in a complex environment, especially one with which the researcher has not previously been familiar, can be a difficult and disorienting experience.
 Assistance is strongly advised not only for practical aspects such as getting around or interpreting in a different language but also for gaining a deep understanding of the culture of the place.
 Understanding what makes a place tick and how you can get the best results from people in an unfamiliar and foreign environment is the most important thing you will learn, and you will learn it most effectively from people who have lived there and know how it all works.

 I was very fortunate to be assigned occasional access to a driver (albeit with a motorbike!) through one of my connections, with whom I established a sufficient level of friendship that he was happy to help me interpret Urdu-language documents.
 If you are not able to establish a similar sort of private arrangement, then universities and colleges are always good places to find willing helpers, and they will understand better than anyone what you are trying to achieve.
 Generally, ask around if you need help and you will usually find some.